 Assuming all the females voted for a “No” then it means we have 1 male respondent who might seen a mother struggling or probably had his wife struggle to exclusively breastfeed with the maternity leave policy of their company.

 @mophie227 Your inability to exclusively breastfeed your baby for 6months does not make you a bad parent! -OMTTweet

 What do you think companies can do differently?
 What are your experiences with maternity leave?
-Do you know of any small private company providing maternity leave above the 3 months?
+Do you know of any small company providing maternity leave above the 3 months?

 Tell us about it in the comments section or email email@example.com